Front-end engineering: Overview

-The FEED is basic engineering, which comes after the Conceptual design or Feasibility study.
-The FEE design focuses the technical requirements as well as rough investment cost for the project.
-The FEED can be divided into separate packages covering different portions of the project.
-The FEED package is used as the basis for bidding the Execution Phase Contracts (EPC, EPCI, etc) and is used as the design basis.
+FEED is basic engineering, which comes after the Conceptual design or Feasibility study.
+FEE design focuses the technical requirements as well as rough investment cost for the project.
+FEED can be divided into separate packages covering different portions of the project.
+The FEED package is used as the basis for bidding for Engineering, Procurement and Construction contracts (EPC, EPCI, etc) and is used as the design basis (or Basis of Design).

 A good FEED will reflect all of the client's project-specific requirements and avoid significant changes during the execution phase.
 FEED contracts usually take around 1 year to complete for larger-sized projects.
 During the FEED phase, there is close communication between Project Owners and Operators and the Engineering Contractor to work up the project-specific requirements.

 Front-End Engineering focuses on technical requirements and identifying main costs for a proposed project.
 It is used to establish a price for the execution phase of the project and evaluate potential risks.
 It is typically followed by Detailed Design (or Detailed Engineering).
 The amount of time invested in Front-End Engineering is higher than a traditional quote, because project specifications are thoroughly extracted, and the following typically developed in detail: